Anglo-Saxon Chronicle: Ninth century

-From the late eighth century onwards, a period coinciding in the text with the beginning of Scandinavian raids on England, the Chronicle gathers momentum.
-As the Chronicle proceeds, it loses its list-like appearance, and annals become longer and more narrative in content.
+From the late eighth century onwards, a period coinciding in the text with the beginning of Scandinavian raids on England, the Chronicle gathered momentum.
+As the Chronicle proceeded, it lost its list-like appearance, and annals became longer and more narrative in content.
 Many later entries contain a great deal of historical narrative in each annal.

 Development after the Common Stock

 After the original Chronicle was compiled, copies were made and distributed to various monasteries.
 Additional copies were made, for further distribution or to replace lost manuscripts, and some copies were updated independently of each other.
-It is copies of this sort that constitute our surviving Chronicle manuscripts.
+It is copies of this sort that constitute the surviving Chronicle manuscripts.

 The manuscripts were produced in different places, and at times adaptations made to the Common Stock in the course of copying reflect the agendas of the copyists, providing valuable alternative perspectives.
 These colour both the description of interactions between Wessex and other kingdoms, and the descriptions of the Vikings' depredations.
-For example, the Common Stock's annal for 829 describes Egbert's invasion of Northumbria with the comment that the Northumbrians offered him "submission and peace".
+For example, the Chronicle's annal for 829 describes Egbert's invasion of Northumbria with the comment that the Northumbrians offered him "submission and peace".
 The Northumbrian chronicles incorporated into Roger of Wendover's thirteenth-century history give a different picture, however: "When Egbert had obtained all the southern kingdoms, he led a large army into Northumbria, and laid waste that province with severe pillaging, and made King Eanred pay tribute."

-Similar divergences are apparent in how different manuscripts copy post-Common Stock continuations of the Chronicle.
+Similar divergences are apparent in different manuscripts of the Chronicle.
 For example, Ælfgar, earl of East Anglia, and son of Leofric, the earl of Mercia, was exiled briefly in 1055.
 The [C], [D] and [E] manuscripts say the following: